GizzaProgger/simpleBurger/README.md

 # simpleBurger
 This javascript code allows you to create a Burger menu is very simple and fast

-First: You should download burger.js and burger.css, and include this files to your project
+1. You should download burger.js and burger.css, and include this files to your project
-Second: Writing settings.
+2. Writing settings.
   Example:
   ``
   var settings = {